xiaogeamadeus/groulette_backend/README.md

 # groulette_backend
-## groulette is a food roulette created by a group of students in Kyoto U.
+## A food roulette created by a group of students in Kyoto U.
 The backend part of groulette.